DaniGuardiola/rpc-anywhere/README.md

 });
 ```

-The content can be omitted if the message doesn't have any:
+The content can be omitted if the message doesn't have any or if it's optional:

 ```ts
 rpc.send("messageName");